Scenario Planning

 From Lab to Production

-“What we learned from 2015 — and what’s different now”
+“What we learned from 2015, and what’s different now”

 The capability ceiling overstates what you can deploy.
-The deployment floor is where the gap actually sits — and that floor is what enterprise AI roadmaps now hit first.
+The deployment floor is where the gap actually sits, and that floor is what enterprise AI roadmaps now hit first.

 The 2015 parallel

 Anyone who lived through machine learning’s enterprise adoption between 2014 and 2018 has seen this shape before.
 Statisticians and data scientists arrived from math and statistics backgrounds, fluent in modeling but uneven in software engineering.
 They built models in notebooks; the models worked in the notebook; the models did not ship.
-The gap was real and load-bearing — not a fashionable complaint.
+The gap was real and load-bearing rather than a fashionable complaint.
 The eventual resolution was a decade of work on MLOps, feature stores, model registries, and cross-functional teams pairing data scientists with software engineers and platform people.
 The capability was always there.
 The path from capability to production took the better part of ten years to build out.

 The LLM gap has the same shape and is hitting enterprises hard right now.
 Capability has run ahead of the operational maturity to deploy it.
 Pilots multiply; production deployments lag.
 The MIT NANDA “95% zero ROI” figure has measurement issues, but even with conservative reframings the underlying message is correct: most enterprises haven’t finished the deployment side.
 The 61% of AI subscriptions Accenture identified as “underutilized due to poor integration” is the same story stated more carefully.
 The same talent and tooling gap.
 Same response: build the bridge.